- How do I join the league?

 - You will be contacted by the division rep if there is a spot available for you to fill, be sure that your contact information is current.

-- Sign Ups Start: usually in July sometimes later
+- Sign Ups Start: usually in late July or August

 - Reoccuring Payment: Yes (w/ fee) (See registration details for more information)